-- Computes a 256-bit value $L' = HMAC-SHA256(r_n, k_d XOR r{rx})$. - Makes LC_Send_L_prime message containing 256-bit L' available for the transmitter to read.
-The LC_Send_L_prime message must be available for the transmitter to read within 7 ms from the time the transmitter finishes writing the LC_Init message parameters to the HDCP Receiver.
+- Computes a 256-bit value L' = HMAC-SHA256(r_n , k_d XOR r{rx}). - Makes LC_Send_L_prime message containing 256-bit L' available for the transmitter to read immediately after computation of L'.

-In the case of a locality check failure due to expiration of the watchdog timer or due to mismatch of L and L' at the HDCP Transmitter, locality check may be reattempted by the HDCP Transmitter for a maximum of 1023 additional attempts(for a maximum allowed 1024 total trials) with the transmission of an LC_Init message containing a new r_n .
+If the transmitter receives the LC_Send_L_prime message and in the case of a locality check failure due to mismatch of L and L' at the HDCP Transmitter, locality check may be reattempted by the HDCP Transmitter for a maximum of 1023 additional attempts (for a maximum allowed 1024 total trials) with the transmission of an LC_Init message containing a new $r{\rm n}$.
 Failure of locality check on the first attempt and subsequent zero or more reattempts results in an authentication failure and the authentication protocol is aborted.